 The schooling system in South Africa means that children from the townships often lack quality teaching, especially in English, and class sizes are often too big for one teacher to manage.
 Volunteer teachers are hugely appreciated to help overcome these challenges.
 Volunteers mainly help to teach English and Maths, although there is also the opportunity to help with other subjects such as Geography and Drama.

+The children are mainly aged 7 – 14.
 Many of the kids only receive one meal a day at home, and the schools are working hard to bring out the best in them – even though they have very few resources.
-Volunteering in these schools is a rewarding experience, and gives you an insight into an upbringing far from your own.
+Volunteering in Africa is a rewarding experience, and gives you an insight into an upbringing far from your own.

 The childcare project takes place in a township crèche working with children aged 0 – 6 years.
-The South African system does not provide free pre-school care for disadvantaged families who cannot afford to pay childcare fees, so many of these creches are running on minimal funding.
-The care homes are inspiring places, working with the kids to give them the best chance in life.
+The South African system does not provide free pre-school care for disadvantaged families who cannot afford to pay childcare fees, so many of these crèches are running on minimal funding.

 It is important to have a deep affection for children and to be able to get along with them well, so that you can really bring out the best in them.
 Be prepared to become a “human climbing frame” (a term coined by one of our volunteers) as you do it.
 You will be focusing on providing stimulating activies for the children, as well as helping with their feeding and general care.

 If you are sporty, you can also help to coach sports in the township schools.
 Sports include football, rugby, hockey, swimming, netball, tennis, cricket and basketball.
 To find out more about coaching sport whilst you volunteer in Africa, visit our sports coaching website.